kubernetes-retired/service-catalog/docs/v1/use-cases.md

 ## Using/Consuming a Service Instance

-* As a User consuming a Service Instance, I need to be able to understand the structure of the Kubernetes resources that are created when a new binding to a service instance is created, so that I can configure my application appropriately.
+* As a User consuming a Service Instance, I need to be able to understand the structure of the Kubernetes resources that are created when a new Binding to a Service Instance is created, so that I can configure my application appropriately.
 * As a User, I want to be able to understand the relationship between a Secret and Service Instance, so that I can properly configure my application (e.g. app connecting to sharded database).